SourovKH/javascript-learnings/javascript/inheritance.md

 ### Why **inheritance** is needed?
 - Inheritance enables us to define a class that takes all functionalities (other than private) from a parent class and allows us to add more functionality to child class.
-- Inheritance allows code reusability and avoid repetation.
+- Inheritance allows code reusability and avoid repetition.

-### How to create **inheritance**?
+### How to use **inheritance**?
-- To create **inheritance** we have to use `extends` keyword.
+- To use **inheritance** we have to use `extends` keyword.
-- Before initializing child class constructot, first we have to call parent class constructor by `super([arguments])` to get access to the methods and fields of parent class.
+- Before initializing child class constructor, first we have to call parent class constructor by `super([arguments])` to get access to the methods and fields of parent class.

 ## Diagram:
 ### - Single Level Inheritance:

 ```mermaid
 graph TD;

 A([Parent Class])-->B([Child Class]);